sameersbn/docker-gitlab/README.md

 ### External Issue Trackers

-GitLab can be configured to use third party issue trackers such as Redmine.
+GitLab can be configured to use third party issue trackers such as Redmine and Atlassian Jira.
 Use of third party issue trackers have to be configured on a per project basis from the project settings page.
 This means that the GitLab's issue tracker is always the default tracker unless specified otherwise.

 #### Redmine

 Support for issue tracking using Redmine can be added by specifying the complete URL of the Redmine web server in the `REDMINE_URL` configuration option.

 For example, if your Redmine server is accessible at `https://redmine.example.com`, then adding `-e 'REDMINE_URL=https://redmine.example.com'` to the docker run command enables Redmine support in GitLab

+#### Jira

+Support for issue tracking using Jira can be added by specifying the complete URL of the Jira web server in the `JIRA_URL` configuration option.

+For example, if your Jira server is accessible at `https://jira.example.com`, then adding `-e 'JIRA_URL=https://jira.example.com'` to the docker run command enables Jira support in GitLab

 ### Available Configuration Parameters